Trail Description:Table of Contents

 Help fund ARWT signs and brochures and water quality testing.

-The Alapaha’s tea-colored tannin waters class it as a blackwater river, flowing below bald cypress, longleaf, slash, and loblolly pines, and majestic oaks, with great blue herons, snapping turtles, alligators, and fish.
+The Alapaha and Alapahoochee’s tea-colored tannin waters class them as blackwater rivers, flowing below bald cypress, longleaf, slash, and loblolly pines, and majestic oaks, with great blue herons, snapping turtles, alligators, and fish.

 You can paddle with us on our many outings, including the entire ARWT on the 2018 Alapaha Quest!

-Mostly flat, the Alapaha River also contains rapids, many springs, and the Alapaha Sink and the Dead River Sink where it goes underground until it comes back up in the Alapaha Rise.
+Mostly flat, the Alapaha River also contains rapids, many springs, and the Alapaha Sink.
+Its distributary the one-mile Dead River ends in the Dead River Sink, where it goes underground much of the year, until the water comes back up 19 miles and three days later in the Alapaha River Rise on the Suwannee River.
 Covering its entire flood plain in the rainy season, and less than a foot deep in spots during dry spells, the Alapaha River is a treasure and a challenge.
 The Alapaha River Water Trail also includes the Alapahoochee River, as well as many lakes, ponds, and swamps that are boatable year round.

 Table of Contents: